jibolash/appointments-frontend/README.md

 - Download or clone this repo into the document root of your apache webserver.
 Depending on your apache setup or operating system, your document root could be named `www`, `Sites` or `htdocs`
 - Download or clone the Perl/CGI backend for this application found at https://github.com/jibolash/appointments-backend into the `cgi-bin` folder on apache.
 CGI scripts can only be run on apache if they are placed in the `cgi-bin` folder or symlinked from another folder into the `cgi-bin` folder.
 - Run the command `sudo chmod 755 /path-to/cgi-bin/appointments-backend`.
-This makes the Perl scripts executable.
 **Note** `path-to` indicates the path to the `appointments-backend` folder inside `cgi-bin` where you cloned or downloaded the repo in the step above
 - Start apache
 - Vist application in your browser at `http://localhost/appointments-frontend`